Nimakian0/Cms-Shop/README.md

 # Cms-shop
-A CMS developed with JavaScript that utilizes local storage for data storage.
+CMS developed with JavaScript that utilizes local storage for data storage.